vgandari/tok/README.md

 `tok` (stands for Tree of Knowledge) is a command line tool for generating a textbook based on the learning objectives the user (reader) has.

-The input is a YAML file or set of YAML files where each file contains information about a topic of interest.
+`tok` reads from YAML files that each store information for a topic of interest, selects the indicated LaTeX environment indicated in the YAML file, and organizes all topics before generating a TEX file based on the dependency relationships expressed within the YAML files.
+`tok` then compiles the TEX file into a PDF.

 Each YAML file also contains information about its dependencies (other YAML files) and which LaTeX environment to use.

 The generated textbook is meant to be read in a purely sequential manner (assuming the dependency relationships are defined correctly and completely in all the YAML files).